-If you are moving to supported living for the first time, then we know it can feel like a big step, which is why we carefully plan each transition so that it is completely tailored to the individual's needs.
+We know that the move to supported living can feel like a big step, which is why we carefully plan each transition so that it is completely tailored to the individual's needs.
 We are focused on ensuring that the move to our services is a smooth and positive experience for each new tenant.